Screenshots Download Pricing Documentation Tutorials Resources Contact Forum Search

 3. Smooth Edge - to reduce noisy edges select the amount of smoothing that should be applied to the edge prior to edge detection.
 This prevents a single sharp noise pixel from being detected as an edge.

-4. Edge Threshold - to eliminate very weak edges select an appropriate edge threshold (0-255) that will remove edges whose edge intensity is below the threshold.
-Note that smoothing the edge will also reduce the edge intensity and thus the Edge Threshold will need to be adjusted after the smoothness is specified.
+6. Edge Threshold - to eliminate very weak edges or pixels select an appropriate edge threshold (0-255) that will remove edges whose edge intensity is below the threshold and pixels whose intensities are below the threshold.
+Note that smoothing the edge will also reduce the edge intensity and thus the Threshold will need to be adjusted after the smoothness is specified.

-6. Show Edges - to visually see which edges are being detected select the appropriate Shape, Color and Size of the marker that will indicate where in the image the edges have been detected.
+8. Show Points - to visually see which edges are being detected select the appropriate Shape, Color and Size of the marker that will indicate where in the image the edges have been detected.
 Note that this appears in the main RoboRealm GUI window.

-8. Coordinates - To fine tune the probe positions you can type in numbers into the appropriate coordinate boxes (they are labeled with the color of the box as seen in the Current Image area) or use the up/down spin controls to increment or decrement the numbers accordingly.
+10. Probe Coordinates - To fine tune the probe positions you can type in numbers into the appropriate coordinate boxes (they are labeled with the color of the box as seen in the Current Image area) or use the up/down spin controls to increment or decrement the numbers accordingly.
+Note that the text box colors correspond to the probe drag square colors.

 Variables